Choosing a Law Firm Marketing Agency

 Because digital marketing isn’t a skill you can simply learn and sit on, likewise, I would not recommend that you represent yourself, in this space.

 Simple enough.
 However, once you’ve made the decision to choose a marketing agency, you must then decide which agency.
-And, choosing the right team is vital.
+And, choosing the ideal law firm marketing team is vital.

-Opt for the agency that takes the time to educate you on their process, before they start reaching for your pocketbook.
+Opt for the law firm marketing agency that takes the time to educate you on their process, before they start reaching for your pocketbook.

-When choosing an agency to help your business grow, here are a few things I’d recommend, as someone with an extensive background in the field:
+When choosing a law firm marketing agency to help your legal practice grow, here are a few things I’d recommend, as someone with an extensive background in the field:

 Take the time to define who you are, what your goals are, and how much you’re comfortable spending, in order to reach those goals.